William Mackintosh, 15th of Mackintosh: Early life

-William Mackintosh, 15th of Mackintosh was the son of Lachlan Beg Mackintosh, 14th of Mackintosh and his wife Jean Gordon, daughter of Sir Alexander Gordon of Lochinver.
+William Mackintosh, 15th of Mackintosh was the son of Lachlan Beg Mackintosh, 14th of Mackintosh and his wife Jean Gordon, daughter of Sir Alexander Gordon of Lochinvar.
 His father, Lachlan Beg Mackintosh, had been murdered in 1524 when William was just three years old.
 Therefore, Hector Mackintosh, natural son of Ferquhard Mackintosh, 12th chief was chosen as his tutor and temporary leader of the clan.
 Hector's leadership was not universally acknowledged by the clan and as a result the Earl of Moray who was also a relation of William had him and his mother removed to his own house.
-He also arranged for William's mother to re-marry.
+He also arranged for William's mother to re-marry to Margaret Ogilvie, sister of James Ogilvie of Cardell.

 The newly elected leader of the Clan Mackintosh and Clan Chattan, Hector, with the support of the clan saw the Earl's actions as an insult to themselves to use their young chief for his own designs.
 The removal of their chief was resented so much that the clan invaded the Earl of Moray's lands and during the year 1527 the Earl's tenants were in a perpetual state of alarm constantly having their crops in flames and their cattle lifted.
 Subsequently, a royal mandate was issued on 9 November 1528 for the extermination of the invading Clan Chattan, during the reign of James V of Scotland.
 It was addressed to the sheriffs of Kincardine, Aberdeen, Banff, Elgin, Forres, Nairn and Inverness and to the Earl of Moray himself, who was lieutenant general of the north.
 It was also issued to the Earls of Sutherland and Caithness, John Lord Forbes, Hugh Fraser, 3rd Lord Lovat, John Grant of Freuchy, Ewen the Captain of Clan Cameron and John Mackenzie, 9th of Kintail, all to attack and kill the Clan Chattan.

 According to 19th historian Alexander Mackintosh-Shaw, if this mandate had been acted upon by all of the persons to whom it was addressed, then the history of the Clan Chattan would have probably been ended.
 However, owing to the friendly efforts of chiefs in the north and the unwillingness of the Earl of Moray to take such extremities, it was not.
 It did however stop the Clan Chattan from invading the Earl of Moray's lands.
 The leader of the clan, Hector Mackintosh, is not mentioned in these disturbances which seem to have been carried out by the clansmen.
 Two years later the Earl of Moray marched into Mackintosh country and took 300 prisoners, many of whom were executed including Hector's brother, also called William.
 Hector escaped and remained for some time in hiding.
 Upon the advice of Dunbar, Dean of Moray, Hector surrendered himself to the king who forgave him for past offences and placed him in royal favour and this may have been because at the time the king was dissatisfied with the Earl of Moray.